 The ULA Ohm 2.0 frame consists of a “U” shaped carbon hoop.
 The hoop is inside the backpack and runs under a nylon sheath at the top of the pack, with the ends resting in two small nylon pouches at the backpack’s bottom.
 I like this frame system because it flexes as I hike and climb, making the backpack a comfortable fit.
 The hoop is relatively easy to remove if you want a frameless pack.

 There have been some complaints about the carbon hoop’s durability, but I have not had any problems.
-My original Ohm has about 1,100 miles on it, and this new Ohm has 200 miles of use.
+The Ohm I’m testing has about 200 miles of use.